 EngageIP supports a flexible and customizable product and service catalog.
 A package is a description of what a customer has ordered.
-Packages are what is being sold to the customer and these are the entities that will bill monthly or yearly or quarterly based on the package frequency configured.
+Packages are the entities that get assigned to a customer account and these are the entities that will bill on a given cadence based on configuration (monthly, quarterly, annually etc).

 Associated with a package are services.
 A service represents a charge.
 Multiple services can be bundled into a package.
 The charge can be a recurring charge or a one-time charge.
 Recurring charges are typically triggered by provisioning calls (e.g. service activation) or service state transitions.